-Each employee is entitled to one (1) floating paid holiday in addition to the paid holidays recognized above to be taken at the same time as the rest of the building when it is scheduled, or at an agreed time between the employee and his supervisor when not scheduled.
+Each employee is entitled to one (1) floating paid holiday, in the case of Editorial employees, or three (3) floating holidays in the case of Pre Press employees, in addition to the paid holidays recognized above to be taken at the same time as the rest of the building when it is scheduled, or at an agreed time between the employee and his supervisor when not scheduled.
 If an additional holiday is declared by government statute, the new holiday will also be recognized notwithstanding the floating holiday.
 An employee shall not be entitled to take pay in lieu of time off for this additional holiday.